sba1/ontologizer/ReadMe.md

 The core of Ontologizer can be in principle used by other applications, although the API is rather dumb.
 Please have a look at the https://github.com/ontologizer/ontologizerlib for the library project.
-Note that this project is not yet used by Ontologizer.
+The project is currently used in Ontologizer via directly importing the source.
+This simplifies the coordinated development of both projects.